World Conference on Research Integrity Brazil 31 May-3 June 201515/11/2016

 Click on the titles of the presentations to view the slides

 Can we trust the medical research literature?
-Poor reporting and its consequences (presenter: Iveta Simera)
+Poor reporting and its consequences (PDF) (presenter: Iveta Simera)

 What can Biomed Central do to improve published research?
-(Presenters Daniel Shanahan and Stephanie Harriman)
+(PDF) (Presenters Daniel Shanahan and Stephanie Harriman)

 What can a “traditional” journal do to improve published research?
-(Presenter: Trish Groves)
+(PDF) (Presenter: Trish Groves)